The Mother Company: Company Funding

-Development & Production
+Development and poduction

 The Mother Company has a development deal with eOne to develop live action content for teens and tweens.
 The companies have set their first two projects under the pact, one based on Howard Wallace, PI, the first book in a three-book series by Casey Lyall, and the other based on Anne Ursu's The Lost Girl, both executive produced by Drew Barrymore's Flower Films.
 Amanda Bowman Gerisch, VP, Scripted Development, Television at eOne is set to run point for the partnership.

-Awards & Appearances
+Awards and appearances

 The Mother Company's products, Ruby's Studio and the companion book series, have won a wide range of awards.
 Ruby's Studio: The Siblings Show won the NATAS Mid-Atlantic Emmy in 2016 for Outstanding Children's Show.
 Other Awards include both Academic's Choice Smart Book and Smart Media Awards, multiple Creative Child Awards including DVD of the Year in 2012 and 2013, Red Tricycle's Coolest Kids Flick Award, a Parent's Choice Foundation Gold Award, National Parenting Publication Awards and the prestigious Cynopsis Kid's Imagination Award in 2014.

 The Mother Company has appeared in publications such as People, Forbes, Examiner.com, and on local news stations across the country where they share lessons and values from their products and offer relevant tips to parents.
 Their products have been reviewed and recommended by publications such as Parents.Com, People, Common Sense Media, Style Cartel, and School Library Journal.
 The Mother Company's business story and their entrepreneurial success has attracted attention from outlets such as MSNBC, Entrepreneur, Bloomberg and FOX Business.